yulu/yulu.github.io/blog1/_posts/2016-02-01-android-crop-library.md

 apply from: '../tools/bintray.gradle'
 {% endhighlight %}

-Then upload the `local.properties` file in the project by including the bintray user name and password:
+Then update the `local.properties` file in the project by including the bintray user name and password:

 {% highlight python %}
 bintray.user=(BINTRAY_USERNAME)